Aviation Maintenance Technician (AVMT)

 Offered: Resident

-This course will provide the student an understanding of operating principles and basic maintenance techniques for aircraft landing gear systems.
+This course will provide the student an understanding of operating principles and basic maintenance techniques for aircraft landing gear systems, as described in the FAA Aviation Mechanic Airman Certification Standards (ACS) Subject Area Landing Gear Systems.
 The student will learn to inspect, check, service, troubleshoot and repair these systems.

 Offered: Resident